 There is a high point in the Northwest area of the Muddy Mountains Wilderness.
 It is located on the third ridge from the Muddy Mountains Wilderness Northern border.
 This high point offers a great panoramic view of the Muddy Mountains Wilderness.
-In the distance you can see locations from Red Rock National Park to The La Madre Mountains Wilderness, Mt.
+In the distance you can see locations from Red Rock Canyon National Conservation Area to The La Madre Mountains Wilderness, Mt.
 Charleston Wilderness, Gass Peak, The Sheep Mountain Range, Valley of Fire State Park, Mormon Peak, Signal Peak, Zion National Park, Virgin Peak Ridge, the Overton Arm of Lake Mead, Gold Butte National Monument, Grand Canyon-Parashant National Monument, Hualapai Peak and Havasu National Wildlife Refuge.
 These areas are noted in the slide show at the top of this page.

 To enter the Northwestern corner of the Muddy Mountains Wilderness I use the Old Arrowhead Trailhead parking area in Valley of Fire State Park, located just about 1/2 mile within the park’s Western entrance.